halhope/minimal-media-player/Windows/readme.md

 * Click and hold to move the button to a new position on the screen (hold for at least one second to avoid toggling playback).

-* Roll the mouse wheel (scroll up/down) over the button to adjust the volume.
+* Roll the mouse wheel over the button to adjust the volume.

-* Right-click the button to select from a list of sources or define a new stream.
+* Right-click to select from a list of sources or define a new stream.

 ![context_menu.png](images/context_menu.png)

-* Hover over the button to see the current selection.
+* Hover to see the current selection.

 ![hover.png](images/hover.png)

-* The button's position and source selection are preserved between application launches.
+* The button position and last-played selection are preserved the next time the application is launched.

-_____

-## Installation

-* Minimum version: Windows 10
-* Build and testing: Windows 10 Pro (21H1), Windows 11 Pro (23H2)

 ### Notes